cbonnin88/cbonnin88/README.md

 ## **🌱 What I'm Currently Learning**
 I believe in continuous learning and am always looking to expand my skill set.
 Currently, I'm focused on:

-Deepening my knowledge of streaming data processing with Apache Airflow and LookerML.
+Deepening my knowledge of Machine Learning for HR.

-Exploring advanced features in dbt for more efficient data modeling.

 Getting certified as a Google Cloud Data Analyst and Cloud Data Engineer.